deepskies/DeepAstroUDA/README.md

 ### Possible Experimental Setups <a name="setups"></a>

 To begin any example run of the DeepAstroUDA code, pip install the package using the following code:
 `pip install deepastrouda`.
 Any required data will be automatically downloaded by the package.
+Please see the provided template `config.json` for a comprehensive look at what training, testing, and output parameters are available.

 |Example Scenarios|
 |:---|